Ranked in these QuestionsQuestion Ranking

 MPD is a music player server that requires a separate client for user interaction.
 There are many frontends available, with the most popular being ncmpcpp.

 Pro Features provide a good music experience

 While mostly bare-bones, Music Player Daemon does include a few features which help make it perform well.
-Buffer support ensures that your music continues to play without interruption even when your system is under extremely heavy (temporary) load, gapless playback starts loading a song just before it's needed so that it's ready to play the instant the last song ends, and crossfading allows your songs to blend into one another for continuous playback.
+Buffer support ensures that your music continues to play without interruption even when your system is under an extremely heavy (but temporary) load, gapless playback starts loading a song just before it's needed so that it's ready to play the instant the last song ends.
+Meanwhile, crossfading allows your songs to blend into one another for continuous playback.

 Con May not conform to how you organise your library